Please Log In

 Parents use their child’s social security number for a range of applications (including school forms, sporting events, registrations, etc.) making it easy for criminals to access social security numbers.
 Kids are also susceptible to identity theft because it's hard to track.

 Oftentimes parents have no idea their kids have been targeted until it’s time for college or to apply for a loan – only to realize they don’t qualify.
-This makes it easy for criminals to not only gain access to a child’s information, but also use it for years on end.
+This makes it easy for criminals to not only gain access to a child’s information but also use it for years on end.

 Unlike adults who see a change in their bank account or credit card statement, knowing if your child has been the victim of identity theft can be more difficult.
-Here are a few warnings signs to look out for:
+Here are a few warning signs to look out for:

 Parents can check their child’s credit report to see if there is any suspicious activity.
 Unfortunately, this isn’t as easy as it seems.
 You can’t simply go online and search for your child's credit report, but you can request it to the bureaus in writing.